mikyll/Mobile-Systems-M/Mobile Systems M.md

 Occurs when two or more nodes (A and C in the example) are within the range of a central access point AP (B in the example), but they are out of range or unable to sense each other's transmissions.

 Is this problem solvable by CSMA?
-No, but it's not usefull at all.
+No, but it's not useless at all.

 ###### Exposed Node Issue
 ![[Pasted image 20240106172055.png]]